Reji Kumar Pillai – Chair

 Alex is a management consultant with over 10 years of extensive experience in the utility industry gained through his tenure at a global large management consulting firm, and as Managing Director of his own utility-focused consulting company, Elletrica.
 Consulting for various utility clients around North America,

-Robert Wilhite – Board Member
+Frederik Loeckx – Board Member

 Having been stayed for 10 years in academia as a professor of Business Administration, Ja-Kyun Koo, who turned into a business man in 2005, is leading LS Industrial Systems growth combining management principles with business practices in his corporate management.